tuttlebr/brandon-bot/README.md

 ## Configuration

-All configuration is centralized in `utils/config.py` with comprehensive validation.
+All configuration is managed through environment variables and centralized in `utils/config.py`.

 ### Required Environment Variables